 9. Encourage Creative Thinking and Problem-Solving

 Understand their history.
-Ask, “What have been some of your more successful projects / campaigns / etc. in the past — and why did they work?”
+Ask, “What have been some of your more successful projects/campaigns/etc. in the past — and why did they work?”
 You may find out also what did not work, and thereby avoid attempting to sell that idea.

 10. Speak in the Affirmative

 Avoid negative words like “can’t” and “shouldn’t”.
 Give examples and tell stories that clients will relate to.
-Using good examples compliments effective communication
+Using good examples compliments effective communication with a client.